"They say that summer won't last for long. / What if it never comes? " - Anna Domino

 The Ship That Died of Shame (U.K.,1955)

-A crime drama from a 1950s British film company (Ealing Studios) and its marquee director (Basil Dearden) who were much better known for their comedies, The Ship That Died of Shame stars Richard Attenborough, George Baker and Bill Owen as crew members of His Majesty’s WWII gunboat 1087.
+A crime drama from a 1950s British film company (Ealing Studios) and its marquee director (Basil Dearden) known for their box-office popularity, The Ship That Died of Shame stars Richard Attenborough, George Baker and Bill Owen as crew members of His Majesty’s WWII gunboat 1087.
 After the war, they repurpose their ship to smuggle illicit goods – first wine, then guns and counterfeit money – back and forth over the English Channel, until things go wrong and the end comes in a hail of bullets.
 Based on a short story by Nicholas Monsarrat (The Cruel Sea), the film also stars Virginia McKenna and Bernard Lee.
 The Indicator Blu-ray offers two presentations of the film: in its original 1.37:1 shooting ratio or matted to 1.66:1.
 Extras include a new introduction by Dearden's son, James, himself a filmmaker and screenwriter; a 2002 interview with Attenborough by former British Film Commissioner Sydney Samuelson; a 2023 look at Ealing Studios by film historian Neil Sinyard; and Now You’re Talking, a 1940 Ealing short that Dearden co-wrote for the wartime ‘Careless Talk Costs Lives’ campaign.
 An image gallery and full-colour booklet (including, unusually, a comic-strip adaptation of The Ship That Died of Shame) round out the package.

 A Day at the Beach (U.K.,1970)